-Approximately 29% (weighted) of NWS respondents reported having ever received a diagnosis of high blood pressure, which is higher than the corresponding proportions in BRFSS (25%), NHIS (23%), and NSDUH (15%).
-However, some caution needs to be taken in comparing the BRFSS and NSDUH measures.
-Respondents in BRFSS are specifically asked if they have been told they are pre-hypertensive or are borderline hypertensive; this option is not coded as having received a diagnosis of hypertension.
-Thus, it is possible that NWS respondents meeting these criteria, but lacking a separate response option, may have reported a diagnosis.
-A comparison with NSDUH is more challenging as the questionnaire logic first asks if respondents have had ANY of a list of conditions, before asking about specific diagnoses; consequently, respondents not reporting any condition are also coded as not having a specific condition - in this case, hypertension.
+Approximately 28% (weighted) of NWS respondents reported having ever received a diagnosis of high blood pressure, which is slightly higher than NHIS (23%), and much higher than NSDUH (15%).
+However, a direct comparison to NSDUH is challenging as the questionnaire logic first asks if respondents have had ANY of a list of conditions, before asking about specific diagnoses; consequently, respondents not reporting any condition are also coded as not having a specific condition - in this case, hypertension.
 The more complicated survey logic may contribute to the lower prevalence in NSDUH.
+BRFSS data on high blood pressure are not available in 2022.